johnfairh/swift-sass/README.md

 See the experimental [libsass4 branch](https://github.com/johnfairh/swift-sass/tree/libsass4)
-for the current state of development: if LibSass itself manages to get to a release then this `swift-sass` package will support it as an alternative integration.
+for the current state of development: if LibSass itself manages to get to a release then this package will support it as an alternative integration.

 ## Contributions